Important Notes, please read;

 - Solidago caesia, Blue stem goldenrod

 - “A goldenrod that thrives in the shade, you say?”
 Indeed.
 This isn’t your typical goldenrod.
 Like zig-zag goldenrod, you will find this species growing in the woods where it keeps to a modest height of a foot or less.
 Flowers are born in the junctions between leaves and stem.
 It does not form the terminal clusters that the field dwelling species do.
 Does not have the bullish tendencies of the field growing goldenrods and does not spread by underground rhizomes.
 Stem is an appealing blueish green color with a white dusty bloom.
 Also called bridal wreath goldenrod as the stems tends to grow horizontally at times in the shape of a wreath or crown.
 Great choice for the shade garden.
+Flowers in August through September.

 - 1-2gal size, $16.00 (Seed grown, local provenance, few available for start of 2023.)
+More available in 2024

 - Symphyotrichum laevis, Smooth aster

-- 1-2gal size, $16.00 (Seed grown, MOFGA certified organic.)
+- 3 gal size, $16.00 (Seed grown, MOFGA certified organic.)

 - Save some money!
 This plant available bare root, April-early May only, order early. $12.00